Extra-EU trade in primary goods

 EU is a net importer of primary goods

-In 2018 the EU exported EUR 287 billion of primary goods to countries outside the EU and imported EUR 608 billion of primary goods (see Figure 1).
-Compared with 2008, exports increased by EUR 102 billion, while imports decreased by EUR 9 billion.
-Thus the trade deficit was reduced by EUR 111 billion from EUR 432 billion in 2008 to EUR 321 billion in 2018.
+In 2020 the EU exported EUR 283 billion of primary goods to, and imported EUR 415 billion of primary goods from countries outside the EU (see Figure 2).
+Due to a combination of declining prices and the Covid-19 pandemic this was much lower than the year before.
+Compared with 2019, exports decreased by EUR 37 billion and imports decreased by EUR 146 billion.
+Thus the trade deficit was reduced by EUR 109 billion from EUR 241 billion in 2019 to EUR 132 billion in 2020.

-Exports of primary products consisted of 42 % of food and drink, followed by 40 % of energy and 18 % of raw materials (see Figure 3) in 2018.
-In imports of primary products the share for energy was 68 %, followed by 19 % for food and drink and 13 % for raw materials.
-There was a small trade surplus of EUR 9 billion for food and drink.
-In raw materials there was a trade deficit of EUR 31 billion, but the largest deficit, EUR 299 billion, was for energy products.
+Exports of primary products consisted of 59 % of food & drink, followed by 23 % of energy and 19 % of raw materials (see Figure 4) in 2020.
+In imports of primary products the share for energy was 54 %, followed by 27 % for food & drink and 19 % for raw materials.

-The remainder of the article will look at the development and the top ten trading partners of the EU in the three groups distinguished in primary goods: food and drink, raw materials and energy products.
+The remainder of the article will look at the development and the top trading partners of the EU in the three groups distinguished in primary goods: food & drink, raw materials and energy products.

-Food and drink: the United States main destination for EU exports
+Food and drink: the United Kingdom main partner for EU trade

 Product group ‘food and drink’ (SITC Sections 0 and 1) includes agricultural products such as food and live animals, beverages and tobacco.

-More details on trade in food and drink can be found in this article on agricultural goods.
+More details on trade in food & drink can be found in this article on agricultural goods.